sourcegraph/handbook/content/departments/engineering/dev/tools/infrastructure/ci/index.md

   - Use those for any non Bazel task, as they ensure that any state leak won't affect further builds by design.
 - `bazel`: our Bazel Buildkite agents, which are _stateful_, currently Docker-in-Docker agents running in Kubernetes
   - Use those for any Bazel task, as Bazel guarantees hermeticity, meaning that a given build won't affect subsequent build on the same agent.
+- `macos`: a _stateful_ agent currently backed by a single host running MacOS.
+GCP does not provide instances which run MacOS which is why the host for this agent can be found in AWS `us-ohio-2` region.
 - `vagrant`: special Buildkite agents desgined to run resource intensive test on docker deployments.

 ### `buildkite-job-dispatcher`